dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**I learned that courage was not the absence of fear, but the triumph over it.**
+**I can't change the direction of the wind, but I can adjust my sails to always reach my destination.**

-Nelson Mandela
+Jimmy Dean